Naoki95957/BioAttendance/README.md

      - Tools > Board > Boards Manager
       - Search for ESP32 and install the manager
   - I'm currently using **ESP32 DEV MODULE** but the **DOIT ESP32 DEVKIT V1** and a few others should work too.
 Just be sure to pick the board you have and if you don't see it, go with **ESP32 DEV MODULE**

-A bulk of the libraries used will be from [espressif](https://github.com/espressif/arduino-esp32)
   - Adding libraries
+    - A bulk of the libraries used will be from [espressif](https://github.com/espressif/arduino-esp32)
       - Necessary librarys TBD
       - Sketch > Include Library > Add .ZIP library

+  - Board settings (under tools)
+    - Upload Speed: 921600
+    - CPU Frequency: 240MHz (WiFi/BT)
+    - Flash Frequency: 80MHz
+    - Flash Mode: QIO
+    - Flash Size: 16MB (128Mb)
+    - Partition Scheme: 16MB Flash (3MB APP/9MB FATFS)
+    - Core Debug Level: None
+    - PSRAM: Disabled

+  - Uploading a sketch
+    - Ensure that the device is connected and showing up in device manager
+      - if not, you may have to check for correct drivers
+      - sometimes its also just a bad cable
+    - Select the port in Arduino IDE under tools
+    - Programmer should be left as default (AVRISP mkII)
+    - Click upload and hold the boot button on the ESP-32 until you see it connects
+    - Once it's finished, you're done!
 Pinout Reference
   ![ESP32_pinout](https://i0.wp.com/randomnerdtutorials.com/wp-content/uploads/2018/08/ESP32-DOIT-DEVKIT-V1-Board-Pinout-30-GPIOs-Copy.png)

+## Extras
+I might look into OTA options for this project.
+Having that capability with the device once it is already packaged up will be nice.
+This is entirely conditional however since the project is not done and I do not know the size constraints for things like program memory, file systems, etc.